 This research stream centres on the bourgeoning field of cognitive historiography.
 My interests here are more methodological than textual.
 Working in this field has led me to collaborate with linguists, psychologists, biologists, and sinologists on topics ranging from methods in religious studies, to issues in biblical interpretation, to the place of the digital humanities in the scientific study of religion.
 To date I have undertaken a number of projects that contribute to the emerging field of cognitive historiography, including (1) a special topics issue on religion and the digital humanities for the Journal of Cognitive Historiography

-(co-edited with Edward Slingerland, forthcoming Fall 2017), (2) a forthcoming co-edited volume provisionally titled, Cognitive Science in Biblical Interpretation
+(co-edited with Edward Slingerland, 2016), (2) a co-edited volume titled, Language, Cognition, and Biblical Exegesis: Interpreting Minds

-(Sheffield Phoenix Press), and (3) I am the editor of early Christianity for the Database of Religious History
+(Bloomsbury, in press), and (3) I am a past editor of early Christianity for the Database of Religious History